 Because coffee is a fruit, it must be “processed” at the farm level before reaching your favorite coffee roaster and, ultimately, your cup.
 The honey process is one method that has grown in popularity in recent years, particularly in Costa Rica, which is often credited with its invention.
 Unfortunately for any bears reading this, no actual honey is involved.

 Then there’s the honey process, which occurs somewhere in the middle.
-The pulp (skin) and fruit of the coffee cherry are removed during honey processing, leaving a thin layer of sticky mucilage.
-This mucilage would be completely removed from a washed process coffee before drying, but in honey processing, some of it is left on during the drying stage.
+The coffee cherry’s pulp (skin) and fruit are removed during honey processing, leaving a thin layer of sticky mucilage.
+This mucilage would be completely removed from a washed process coffee before drying, but some of it is left on during the drying stage in honey processing.